Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 There is enough iron in the human body to fuse a nail 7 centimeters long.

-The most common blood type is the first.
+The most common blood type is first.
 About half of the world's population has this type of blood.

 The color of the lips is so bright because the capillaries in them are located directly under a thin layer of skin.